Sanctions hit Russian economy, although Putin says otherwise - NewsBreak

 “The things that we should be looking for to see if the sanctions are working are, frankly, not easy to see yet,” said David Feldman, a professor of economics at William & Mary in Virginia.
 “We’ll be looking for the price of goods, the quantity of goods they are producing and the quality of goods.
 The last being the hardest to see and probably the last to appear.”

-Transparency into how sanctions are affecting the Russian economy is limited, largely because of the extraordinary lengths the Kremlin has taken to prop it up.
-In addition, its largest sector — oil and gas — is largely unencumbered due to European, Chinese and Indian reliance on Russian energy.
+Transparency into how sanctions are affecting the Russian economy is limited, largely because of the extraordinary lengths the Kremlin has taken to prop it up and its largest sector — oil and gas — is largely unencumbered due to European, Chinese and Indian reliance on Russian energy.

 Benjamin Hilgenstock and Elina Ribakova, economists with the Institute of International Finance, estimated in a report released last month that if the European Union, Britain and the U.S. were to ban Russian oil and natural gas, the Russian economy could contract more than 20% this year.
 Current projections forecast a 15% contraction.

-While the EU has agreed to ban Russian coal by August and is discussing sanctions on oil, there's been no consensus among its 27 nations so far about halting oil and natural gas.
-The European Union is far more reliant on Russian supplies than Britain and the U.S., which have banned or are phasing out Russian oil.
+While the EU has agreed to ban Russian coal by August and is discussing sanctions on oil, there’s been no consensus among the 27 nations so far about halting oil and natural gas.
+Europe is far more reliant on Russian supplies than Britain and the U.S., which have banned or are phasing out Russian oil.
 In the meantime, Russia gets $850 million a day from Europe for its oil and gas.

 The U.S. and its allies have argued that they have tried to tailor sanctions to affect Russia’s ability to wage war and financially hit those in the highest echelons of government, while leaving everyday Russians largely unaffected.